 In May 2019, two women reported how they were subjected to a homophobic attack when travelling home from a date.
 A group of young men started harassing Melania Geymonat and her partner Chris, asking for them to kiss and making sexual gestures.
 Ms Geymonat told the BBC: "They surrounded us and started saying really aggressive stuff, things about sexual positions, lesbians and claiming we could kiss so they could watch us. […] The next thing I know Chris is in the middle of the bus and they are punching her. […] So I immediately went there by impulse and tried to pull her out of there and they started punching me.
 I was really bleeding."

 They asked a witness of the attack to take a photo of their blood-stained faces, which quickly went viral and prompted an outcry and condemnation from politicians, celebrities and society at large.

 This attack is not a one-off: the Met released figures showing that year on year, there has been an increase in the number of homophobic hate crimes across London, with 2,308 homophobic hate crimes committed in 2018, compared with 1,488 in 2014.
-As mentioned in our previous blog, the Trade Union Congress reported that nearly 7 in 10 LGBT people have been sexually harassed at work.
-Last year, a government study found that two thirds of LGBT+ people said they had avoided holding hands with a same-sex partner for fear of a negative reaction from others.
+As mentioned in our previous blog, the Trade Union Congress reported that nearly 7 in 10 LGBTQ people have been sexually harassed at work.
+Last year, a government study found that two thirds of LGBTQ people said they had avoided holding hands with a same-sex partner for fear of a negative reaction from others.